mvsoom/gedankenpolizei/src/slow/reddit/README.md

 ## Other random ideas

-- Generate ASCII art to represent images?
+- whatsapp (qr code or text to nuber). start slow and then spam